-In the field of home health care, there are two main specialties that rely on medical social workers (MSWs) as a vital part of the multidisciplinary care team, including hospice, home health, and personal care and companionship services.
+In the field of home health care, there are multiple specialties that rely on social workers as a vital part of the multidisciplinary care team, including hospice, home health, and personal care and companionship services.

 Hospice is for people who have received a life-expectancy prognosis of six months or less.
 In lieu of curative treatment, hospice care focuses holistically on giving the patient and their immediate family members the best quality of life in their remaining time together.
 Much of that entails pain and symptom management, but the medical social worker plays a critical role in helping clients and families deal with the other emotions, relationship issues, and logistics that come near the end of life.

-Another essential element of the hospice social worker’s role is counseling the patient and family in their grief and loss, helping with end-of-life goal setting and wish fulfillment, and supporting the patient to gain insight into the existential meaning of their experience and to optimize their well-being at the end of life.
+- Counseling: In this essential element of the hospice social worker’s role, they will counsel the patient and family in their grief and loss, help with end-of-life goal setting and wish fulfillment, and support the patient to gain insight into the existential meaning of their experience and to optimize their well-being at the end of life.